nalzok/ecnu-cem-faq/README.md

 ## Introduction

 I've noticed that identical questions had been asked many times by different freshmen in multiple QQ groups, and old students had to answer them seperately.
-Moreover, some of these questions can actually be answered by a chatbot named "凛" (it's really cute, by the way), whose capability is apparently underestimated.
+Moreover, some of these questions can actually be answered by a chatbot named "凛" (they is cute, by the way), whose capability is apparently underestimated.

 To me, a [lazy][lazy] man, this routine is extremely inelegant, so I started this project, which is an attempt to deliver the relevent information to freshmen who have any doubt in an efficient way.